stackforge/tripleo-ansible/README.rst

    be noted that the upstream PTL has seen it and while it lacks tests so can't land right now, it is acceptable to upstream at an existential level.

+To make things simpler, you may want to add tripleo-ansible to /opt/stack on the seed and/or undercloud.
+We include elements/tripleo-ansible, which can be included in seed and undercloud image builds to allow the tripleo-ansible tools to be automatically deployed for use.

 Running the updates
 -------------------